 Awesome campsite parties

 The best way to get around the main part of Pamplona is by taxi or private driver.
-If you decide to land or stay in a hotel in the neighboring cities, train and bus services are the most cost effective options.
+If you decide to land or stay in a hotel in the neighbouring cities, train and bus services are the most cost effective options.

-Renting a place in the actual town of Pamplona is extremely difficult and not fit for everyone.
+Renting a place in the actual city of Pamplona is extremely difficult and not fit for everyone.
 Tons of drunks will be out at all hours of the night so if you are looking for a nice quiet night of sleep, you won’t find it there.

 Booking a room in the nearby town of Tiebas will provide you with a cheaper option that is easily accessible by bus, train or taxi.
 Willing to go all out?
 Plan ahead of time and go for the gold by booking a balcony on the main street of Mercaderes.

 Head to the map below for the best hotel and Airbnb’s in and around Pamplona.

 Pamplona is buzzing with parties, live music, and events for everyone to enjoy.
 Every single night there’s a spectacular fireworks display, dancing, and celebratory revelry.
 San Fermín has been heralded by some as having the best street parties in Spain.
 Whether it’s the opening or closing ceremonies, Stoked in the Park music festival, or gallivanting with the locals, you’re bound to have 24/7 fun.

 If you are looking to get away from the madness of the nine-day festival, Pamplona offers fun alternatives that aren’t quite as intense as the fiesta.
 Spain’s beautiful wildlife areas are just within reach.
 Explore the awe-inspiring scenery of Parque Natural Urbasa and de La Taconera for a full showing of Spain’s natural beauty.
 If you’re into history, the quaint town includes several monuments, town halls, and plazas that are in close proximity to each other.